Spicy Black Bean Soup with Tomatoes

 Consider serving black bean tomato soup with homemade tortillas.

 If you’ve never made homemade tortillas, this might sound like a ridiculous suggestion.
 If you have, you know that they are considerably more impressive and delicious than they are difficult.
-Make them once and you might never purchase them again – they really are that much better than anything you can buy at the market.
+Fair warning: Make them once and you’ll probably never want to purchase them again – they really are that much better than anything you can buy at the market.

 - 2 tbsp extra virgin olive oil